minomy13/basic-api/README.md

 ## CI

-I will describe this fir Github Actions.
+I will describe this for GitHub Actions.
 I think, that this is the easiest way for small projects.

 ## MongoDB

+In this part I will describe how to set up a MongoDB database for your project/s.
+First I will use MongoDB Atlas and then Docker and Linux.

 ### Atlas